tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``[client]``

-``introducer.furl = (FURL string, mandatory)``
+``introducer.furl = (FURL string, optional)``

-    This FURL tells the client how to connect to the introducer.
-Each Tahoe-LAFS grid is defined by an introducer.
-The introducer's FURL is created by the introducer node and written into its private base directory when it starts, whereupon it should be published to everyone who wishes to attach a client to that grid
+    This option is kept for backward compatibility.
+If set, its value will be appended to the ``BASEDIR/introducers`` file if it is not already present there.

 ``helper.furl = (FURL string, optional)``